Biden Signs Social Security Fairness Act of 2023

 STEP 1: Log in to MyLAFPP.
 Enter your username and password, then click Log In.

-Important: Usernames and Passwords are case sensitive.
+Important: Passwords are case sensitive.

 STEP 2: Click on “Forms & Correspondence”